 Enabling DHCP

-If DHCP is disabled on your computer, you won’t be able to connect, so the first thing you need to do is make sure it is enabled.
-You can do this by accessing your Network Connections on your computer.
-View the properties, and enable automatic assignment if IPs and DNS Servers on IPv6 and IPv4.
-You can also disable DHCP through this menu.
-Once you’ve confirmed that DHCP has been enabled, you can check to see if this resolved your problem.
+If DHCP is disabled on your computer, you won’t be able to connect, so the first thing to do is make sure it is enabled.
+Open Network Connections, view the adapter’s properties, and set it to obtain an IP address and DNS server address automatically for both IPv4 and IPv6.
+You can also disable DHCP from this menu.
+Once you’ve confirmed DHCP is enabled, check whether that resolved the problem.
 If not, it’s time to continue troubleshooting.

 If “DHCP is not enabled for Local Area Connection” is displayed following the scan, you will have the option to fix this issue.
 Select “try these repairs as an administrator.”
 Note that if you do not have administrator access, you will need to obtain it or allow the network administrator to finish the troubleshooting.